-Is an example of a simple definition, while a slightly more complex one is:
+Is an example of a simple definition, while the U.S. National Library of Medicine uses a slightly more complex one:

 A government publication is defined in the U.S. Code (44 U.S.C.
 1901) as "...informational matter which is published as an individual document at Government expense, or as required by law."
-[Legal Information Institute] Other providers use similar legal definitions.
+[Cornell University Law School] Other providers use similar legal definitions.
 One of the most inclusive to date is:

 Publications, regardless of physical form, issued or published by authority of a government body.
 Specifically: those issued or published by the executive, legislative, and judicial functions of government at all levels - international, national, federal, local government bodies and intergovernmental bodies.
 [York University Libraries.]